-What is the best wedding advice you can give to engaged couples?
-Use the timelines as a checklist for what needs to be done, but know that you can do things on your own time too.
-I found the time constraints, particularly because I was getting married eight months after I got engaged, to be a little overwhelming.
 And don’t focus on your guests.
 I made decisions based on what I felt like would be most accommodating to my guests, but that didn’t give me an opportunity to do what I wanted or to truly enjoy my wedding.
-For example, I chose to do food stations so that my guests would have lots of options to choose from.
+For example, I chose to do stations so that my guests would have lots of options to choose from.
 I also tried to entertain so my guests would feel like they got to spend time with me.
-We regretted these decisions because we didn’t get to enjoy our wedding for us and we didn’t get to spend much time together during the reception.
+We regretted these decisions because we didn’t get to enjoy our wedding for us and we didn’t get to spend much time together at the actual party.

 Tuxedos: The Black Tux

 Wedding dress designer: Galia Lahav